seanreed1111/sql-recipes/recipes.md

 +------+----------+-----------------+------+------+-------+------+

 +------+----------+-----------------+------+------+-------+------+
 That output is somewhat difficult to read, however.
-To make it easier to understand, you’d likely execute the statement from within a program and reformat its results to display each set of team records separately.
+To make it easier to understand, you’d likely execute the statement FROM within a program and reformat its results to display each set of team records separately.
 Here’s some Perl code that does that by beginning a new output group each time it encounters a new group of standings.
 The code assumes that the join statement has just been executed and that its results are available through the statement handle $sth: my ($cur_half, $cur_div) = ("", "");
 while (my ($half, $div, $team, $wins, $losses, $pct, $gb)